zarrabeitia/adolpy/README.txt

 == USAGE (BASIC)

+Define your target function as you normally would, using the adolpy functions instead of the builtin math / __builtins__.
+You can call extra functions, as long as they are "activated", and use conditionals, closures and loops.

     >>> from __future__ import division # Always a good thing to do
     >>> import adolpy
     >>> from adolpy import admath as math
     >>> from adolpy.builtins import *

     >>> def myfunction(a, b, c, d):
-    ...     # ...
-Define your python function as you normally would, using the ...     # ... adolpy functions instead of the builtin math / __builtins__
-    ...     # ...
-You can call extra functions, as long as they are "activated", ...     # ... and use conditionals, closures and loops.
     ...     r1 = a*b + c*d
     ...     z = 1
     ...     for i in xrange(5):